 How Childhood Trauma Affects Health Across a Lifetime

 “Pediatrician Nadine Burke Harris explains that the repeated stress of abuse, neglect and parents struggling with mental health or substance abuse issues has real, tangible effects on the development of the brain.
 This unfolds across a lifetime, to the point where those who’ve experienced high levels of trauma are at triple the risk for heart disease and lung cancer.
 An impassioned plea for pediatric medicine to confront the prevention and treatment of trauma, head-on.” –TED Talks

 This report offers a framework for understanding, addressing and preventing community trauma.
 The impact of trauma is explored beyond the individuals who directly witness or experience violence by examining the trauma produced by structural violence and the social, physical and economic influences that mitigate its community impact.

-Real Tools: Responding to Multi-Abuse Trauma, A Took Kit to Help Advocates and Community Partners Better Serve People with Multiple Issues
+Responding to Multi-Abuse Trauma, A Tool Kit to Help Advocates and Community Partners Better Serve People with Multiple Issues

 Debi S. Edmund, M.A., LPC and Patricia J. Bland, M.A., CDP,

 This comprehensive toolkit offers details perspectives on trauma and intersections with mental health and substance use.

 American Psychological Association